genesiscommunitysuccess/docs/.github/pull_request_template.md

-ATENTION!
+ATTENTION!
 YOU SHOULD NOW BRANCH FROM PREPROD WHEN YOU UPDATE

   - Please check the [internal contributions guide](https://www.notion.so/genesisglobal/Contributing-new-documentation-75953fb245f246ff872789035451a0c4) for details